saikomalgkvs/Task-Tracker-CLI/README.md

 ## How to use

-To add a task or many use ```node tracker add 'task1' 'task2' ....``` All your tasks are store in the json file, and will create a new one if doesn't exists.
+To add a task or many use ```tracker add 'task1' 'task2' ....``` All your tasks are store in the json file, and will create a new one if doesn't exists.

+If is shows like tracker is not an internal command try ```npm link```

 For each tasks the following fields are created:
 - ID